search

 Princeton Hydro is sponsoring the event, exhibiting, and leading two workshops:

+Due to a large winter storm, the conference, which was previously scheduled for January 27 & 28, has been rescheduled to March 4 & 5.
 Don’t miss this premier forum for advancing wetland research, policy, and practice in the region.

 Presented by the Delaware Riverkeeper Network, the 2026 Watershed Congress takes place in-person at Alvernia University in Reading, PA from 8:30am through 3:30pm.
 The Watershed Congress has evolved since 1998 to advance the best available information and techniques for protecting and restoring watersheds.
 The focus on networking across disciplines means that the Watershed Congress melds science, policy, and practical applications into one program.
 As a result, the annual Watershed Congress is a highly anticipated event for people interested in understanding, protecting, and restoring their local streams.
-Princeton Hydro is a proud event sponsor, and Environmental Scientist Ivy Rose, PWS, is leading a breakout session about the Bloomfield Third River Floodplain Wetland Enhancement Project.
+Princeton Hydro is a proud event sponsor, and our team members are leading two educational sessions:

 As we move into the new year, additional events will be announced, and this blog will be updated accordingly.
 Stay tuned for more details and upcoming opportunities.